 Combat the Opposing Side’s Stalling

 In many cases, the at-fault party in a personal injury claim will try to stall for time.
-Their goal is to make you feel the financial pressure so that you cave in and accept a settlement that is worth much less than you deserve.
-By getting pre-settlement legal funding, you can neutralize this tactic.
+Their goal is to make you feel the financial hardship or pressure so that you cave in and accept a settlement that is worth much less than you deserve.
+By getting non-recourse funding, you can neutralize this tactic.

 Pay for Living Expenses